 Julianne received her B.A. from the College of the Holy Cross and her J.D. from New England School of Law, graduating cum laude.
 Julianne received MAWL’s Carol DiMaiti Scholarship Award during her second year of law school and has been a member of MAWL ever since.
 Julianne joined the board of directors in 2013.

 Jennifer is the Senior Associate Attorney at Mavrides Law.
 Her current practice focuses on divorce, paternity, child custody and support including the removal of children from the Commonwealth of Massachusetts, modification, contempt, and appellate practice.
 She has represented clients in cases involving the valuation of business interests, commercial and residential real estate.
 In addition, she frequently works with expert witnesses including real estate appraisers, business appraisers, and mental health professionals.

 Jennifer graduated from Suffolk University Law School in 2008 (Cum Laude).
 While in law school, Jennifer worked as a judicial intern with the Plymouth County District Attorney’s Office and was on the Editorial Board of the Suffolk University Transnational Law Review, where she received the Best Editor Award in 2008.
-In 2012, Jennifer received the Massachusetts Rising Star distinction.
+In 2012, 2015, 2016 and 2017 Jennifer received the Massachusetts Rising Star distinction.
 Jennifer is also a member of the Massachusetts Bar Association (Family Law Section) and the Boston Bar Association.

 For more information regarding Jennifer and Mavrides Law, please visit their website at www.mavrideslaw.com